-And yet, every single real estate agent has the opportunity to do just that: drive thousands of qualified leads to their website for literally zero (or nearly zero) dollars.
+And yet, every single real estate agent has the opportunity to do just that: drive thousands of qualified leads to their website for virtually zero dollars.

-How is that possible?
-Is anyone even doing that?
-And if they are, what’s the catch?
+But how is that possible?
+And if it is, what’s the catch?

 But does content marketing work?

-So if you were to anticipate and understand the kinds of questions buyers and sellers often have, you can create content which answers those questions.
+The goals is to understand the kinds of questions buyers and sellers often have, so that you can create content which answers those questions.

 The content creation process has 3 main steps:

-- Find a problem that lots of home buyers and sellers have.
+- Find and target a problem that lots of home buyers and sellers have.

 - Create a piece of content that provides a solution to those problems